Thổ Châu Island: Demography

 The majority of inhabitants are navy personnel and border guards who chose to settle on the island.
-As of early 2012, there are 513 households with about 1,700 people who mainly reside at Bai Ngu and Bai Dong.
+As of early 2023, there are 549 households with about 1,900 people who mainly reside at Bai Ngu and Bai Dong.
 The residents' lives are not easy as they have to move around the island twice a year to avoid storms.
 In the southwest monsoon from April to August, people move from Bai Ngu to Bai Dong and in the northeast monsoon from September to March, they reverse their migration.

-Infrastructure
+Culture

-Thổ Chu Island has only one electric generator for Bai Ngu.
+Thổ Châu Island has only one electric generator for Bãi Ngự.
 The island does not have a water supply network so military personnel and civilians have to dig wells to get water.
 Mobile information services of Viettel, MobiFone and Vinaphone have reached the island.
-Thổ Chu Island Lighthouse was set up on January 25, 2000.
+Thổ Châu Island Lighthouse was set up on January 25, 2000.
 Its range is 29 nmi during daytime and 12 nmi in the nighttime.

-In addition, the island has a school, a post office and a temple commemorating the victims of the Khmer Rouge.
+In addition, the island has a primary-high school (trường liên cấp Thổ Châu), a post office and a temple commemorating the victims of the Khmer Rouge.

 Economy

-In general, the economy of Thổ Chu Island is still difficult.
+In general, the economy of Thổ Châu Island is still difficult.
 Local residents live mainly by fishing, including seafood trading and fisheries logistics.
 The efficiency in the exploitation of marine resources is only at low level.

-According to Decision No. 18/2009/QD-TTg by the Prime Minister of Vietnam, Tho Chu Island is planned to become a large fisheries service center of the region.
+According to Decision No. 18/2009/QĐ-TTg by Prime Minister Nguyễn Tấn Dũng, Thổ Châu Island is planned to become a large fisheries service center of the region.